gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 ## JSON Feeders

-Some might want to use data in JSON format instead of CSV:
+Some users might want to use data in JSON format instead of CSV:

 {{< include-code "json-feeders" >}}